pb111/Inferential-Statistics-Project/README.md

 -	If the calculated p-value is below the threshold value for statistical significance, then we reject the null hypothesis in favour of the alternative hypothesis.

+### Types of t-Test

+There are three different types of t-test that can be performed depending on the data and requirement.
+These are 1-sample, 2-sample and Paired t-test.
+Their description are as follows:-

+#### 1. One-sample t-test

+-	One-sample t-tests are appropriate when a sample is being compared to the population from a hypothesis.
+-	The population parameters are known in advance or are calculated from the population data.

+-	In testing the null hypothesis (Ho) that the population mean is equal to a specified value μ0, we use the t-statistic given by

+# D t-statistic

+-	x̅ is the sample mean.
+-	s is the sample standard deviation of the sample and n is the sample size.
+-	The degrees of freedom used in this test are n − 1.
+-	The parent population does not need to be normally distributed, but the distribution of the population of sample means x̅ is assumed to be normal.
+-	By the central limit theorem, if the observations are independent and the second moment exists, then t will be approximately normal N(0,1).

+#### 2. Independent two-sample t-test

+-	Two-sample t-tests are appropriate for comparing two samples.
+-	These tests are typically experimental and evaluate samples from a controlled experiment.
+-	The two-sample t-test takes sample data from two groups and calculates the t-value.
+-	The 2-sample t-test requires independent groups for each sample.
+-	In this case, the t-statistic used is given by the following formula.

+# D Two-sample t-test
+-	where the symbols have their usual meanings.

+#### 3. Paired t-test

+-	This test is used when the samples are dependent.
+-	It is used when there is only one sample that has been tested twice (repeated measures) or when there are two samples that have been matched or "paired".
+-	The test statistic used in this case is given by

+# D Paired t-test

+-	The symbols have their usual meanings.
+-	The degree of freedom used is n − 1, where n represents the number of pairs.

 ===============================================================================